 In conclusion, there are four basic pointers for all who are faced with estate planning.

-Second – with respect to transferring your assets (i.e., re-titling, gifting, etc) during your lifetime, get advice before you do so (before the bombs go off).
+- Second – with respect to transferring your assets (i.e., re-titling, gifting, etc) during your lifetime, get advice before you do so (before the bombs go off).

-Third – always have your estate planning documents up-to-date because laws, taxes, and people change.
+- Third – always have your estate planning documents up-to-date because laws, taxes, and people change.

-Fourth – and most importantly – pick your bosses very carefully.
+- Fourth – and most importantly – pick your bosses very carefully.

-Cornerstone content is the core of this website.
+The Ardmore Pa Probate Attorneys Guide is the core of this website.
 It consists of the best, most important articles on this website.
 Their focus is to provide the best and most complete information on a particular topic, rather than to sell products.